Online Stochastic Matching: A Polytope Perspective: Introduction.

-\subsection{Outline}
+While the package is designed as a standalone tool that can serve a broader community working on stochastic matching and related problems, a \href{https://balouf.github.io/stochastic_matching/companion/index.html}{dedicated section of its documentation} accompanies this article by reproducing all the results presented here and presenting additional examples\footnote{\url{https://balouf.github.io/stochastic_matching/companion/index.html}}.
+We believe that this package constitutes a valuable contribution on its own, as it provides a foundation for future experimental and theoretical work.

+\subsection{Outline.}

-The remainder of the paper is organized as follows. \textbf{\Cref{subsec:model}} gives a formal definition of the model. \textbf{\Cref{sec:stability}} introduces the conservation equation and defines the notions of surjectivity, injectivity, and bijectivity for a graph that will be instrumental throughout the paper.
-We use these definitions to formulate new necessary and sufficient stability conditions.
-In particular, we show that stability requires the compatibility graph to be surjective (that is, either bijective or surjective-only).
-In \textbf{\Cref{sec:unicyclic}}, we focus on bijective graphs and give a closed-form expression of the unique solution of the conservation equation. \textbf{\Cref{sec:general}} characterizes the solution set of the conservation equation for surjective-only graphs.
-Lastly, in \textbf{\Cref{sec:non-unicyclic}}, we focus on the set of matching rates that are effectively achievable under a stable matching policy.
+The remainder of the paper is organized as follows. \textbf{\Cref{subsec:model}} gives a formal definition of the model. \textbf{\Cref{sec:stability}} introduces the conservation equation and defines the notions of surjectivity, injectivity, and bijectivity for a graph.
+We use these definitions to formulate new necessary and sufficient stability conditions; in particular, we show that stability requires the compatibility graph to be surjective (that is, either bijective or surjective-only).
+It also treats the bijective case (\textbf{\Cref{sec:unicyclic}}), for which we write the unique solution of the conservation equation in closed form. \textbf{\Cref{sec:general}} characterizes the solution set of the conservation equation for surjective-only graphs. \textbf{\Cref{sec:non-unicyclic}} focuses on the linear optimization of the matching rates (that is, optimizing a linear combination of the matching rates) under a stable policy. \textbf{\Cref{sec:applications}} presents two applications: it evaluates the numerical performance of the policies through simulations, and it examines the limitations of greedy policies for rate optimization.
+Lastly, in \textbf{\Cref{sec:extensions}}, we consider two extensions of our framework: non-linear optimization and hypergraph matching.

-\section{Stochastic dynamic matching}
+\section{Stochastic dynamic matching.}

-We consider a stochastic dynamic matching system in which items arrive at random times to be matched with other items.
-Each incoming item may be matched with any unmatched item of a compatible class; in this case, both items disappear immediately.
-Unmatched items are gathered in a waiting queue.
-In this paper, such a stochastic dynamic matching system will be described by a triplet $(G, \lambda, \Phi)$, where $G$ is the \emph{compatibility graph}, $\lambda$ is the vector of \emph{arrival rates}, and $\Phi$ is the \emph{matching policy}.
-We now review each component in details.
-To facilitate reference and understanding, we provide a summary of our notation in \Cref{table:notation}.
+We consider the following model: items arrive at random times to be matched with other items; each incoming item may be paired with any unmatched item of a compatible class.
+When a match occurs, the involved items disappear immediately, while unmatched items wait in a queue.
+In this paper, such a stochastic dynamic matching system is described by a triplet $(G, \lambda, \Phi)$, where $G$ is the \emph{compatibility graph}, $\lambda$ the vector of \emph{arrival rates}, and $\Phi$ the \emph{matching policy}.

+The remainder of this section formalizes the model in detail.
+Our goal here is to state the model precisely so that the paper remains both rigorous and self-contained.
+Readers already familiar with queueing theory and matching systems may safely skip ahead to \Cref{sec:stability}, as the definitions and notations introduced here do not extend beyond the standard framework.